vercel/ai/examples/fastify/README.md

 # Fastify + AI SDK Example

-You can use the AI SDK in an [Fastify](https://fastify.dev/) server to generate and stream text and objects to the client.
+You can use the AI SDK in an [Fastify](https://fastify.dev/) server to generate and stream text and objects.

 ## Usage